liamcarroll/pyspark-movie-recsys/README.md

         --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/python/pip-install.sh      `

-3. Go the the Dataproc tab in GCP and click on the cluster which was just created.
+3. Go to the Dataproc tab in GCP and click on the cluster which was just created.
 Click on the 'WEB INTERFACES' tab and click on the link for *JupyterLab*.
 From here, the two aforementioned notebooks will be visible and clicking into these will allow you to run the code.